ygfalcon/Solsniper-zero/docs/setup.md

 ### One-Click macOS M1 Setup

 1. **Launch** — From Terminal, run `python start.py --one-click` to begin the automated setup.
+   The trading process and Web UI start together; pass `--no-ui` to skip launching the UI.
    Alternatively, run `make setup` from Terminal to invoke the same command directly.
 2. **Prompts** — The script verifies Python 3.11+, Homebrew and `rustup`.
    Missing components trigger guided installers that may prompt for your password or the Xcode Command Line Tools.